RoinujNosde/SimpleClans/wiki/other/land-claiming.md

 {% hint style="info" %}
 **Note**
-The commands will affect the land you are currently standing on or all lands, if you are not in one _\(when enabled\)_.
+The commands will affect the land you are currently standing on or all lands, if you are not in one _\(when edit-all-lands is true\)_.
 {% endhint %}

 ## Making your own provider